 Tests: There will be two midterm exams and one final exam.
-There will be no make-up midterm exam.
-If you miss a midterm exam and have a documented reason that is excusable, the weight of your final exam will be increased.
+A make-up for the midterm exams will be given within a week after the scheduled exam date for students with a documentation for an excusable absence.
+Alternatively, the student can opt to get the weight of the final exam increased.
+If a student misses an exam that cannot be excused, the student will be awarded zero points.
 The exams will consist of multiple choice questions, problems, graphs, and short answer questions.
 A final exam will be given according to the University final exam schedule.

-Homework Assignments: There will be a total of six homework assignments.
-The lowest assignment grade will be dropped.
-Assignments are due in class on the due date.
-Assignments submitted after the due time will have a 25 point penalty each day.
-Assignments will not be accepted under my office door, in the Economics Department office or via email.
-Assignments will not be accepted after the answer key is posted.
-Assignments that require more than one page must be stapled.
-Assignments done on paper torn from a spiral notebook may NOT be graded.
+Homework Assignments: I will be assigning a total of six problem sets during the session.
+The best five assignment grades will be used for determining the final grade for homework.
+These are due at the beginning of the class on the due dates.
+Late submissions will be accepted with a 50 point penalty for each day.
+Assignments submitted under my office door, in my mailbox or via email will not be accepted.
+Hardcopies have to be submitted in person to me either in the class or in my office.
 Students may cooperate on assignments but each student must hand in an individual copy of the assignment that is not a duplicate of another student or source.
 If duplicate copies appear, all involved students will be given a zero on the assignment.